 Formerly a designer in The Netherlands, interior architect in New York, then exhibition designer in Paris and continuing her installation and sculpture work in her Amsterdam studio, she sees her career as logical professional development.
 For Els, creation has always been the connecting thread.
 Professions in art and care are strongly related, because both result from the transformation of childhood difficulties into professional qualities.

-Els is a member of three professional organizations based in Paris:
+Els is a member of several professional organizations based in Paris:

 - SFAT, accredited member of the French Union of Art Therapists

 - SPRINT, an anglophone/bilingual organization of professionals for children with special needs, providing learning and therapeutic support

 - ACADDI, a Paris based bilingual organization specialized in integrative addiction treatments.

 Els Staal was born in the Netherlands and has lived in the Paris region since 1992.